 Dr. Bob Brier, a renowned Egyptologist, used a very different approach with his modern mummy.
 Instead of advancing the mummification process with new technology, Dr. Brier endeavored to replicate the Egyptian technique exactly.
 In 1994, he pulled off this feat at the University of Maryland School of Medicine, with fascinating results.
 Among other things, his experiment demonstrated that it was the Egyptian mummification process itself, not the thousands of years sealed up in a coffin, that gave Egyptian mummies their distinctive withered appearance.

 In the future, mummification technology will surely continue to evolve.
 It's a good bet that a lot of this development will be in technologies designed to preserve dead bodies so they may someday be brought back to life (cryogenics, for example).
 Like the ancient Egyptians, many people today are shelling out a fortune for these services, in the hopes that science may someday be able to reverse whatever killed them.
 Remarkably, in the thousands of years since the time of the Egyptians, people are still drawn to mummification as a means of insuring immortality.

-For more information on mummies and related topics, check out the links on the next page.
+For more information on mummies and related topics, check out the links below.